w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 When connecting remotely, please use `.bat` file (win) and `.command` file (mac) where http is replaced with https.

+Access with Browser (currently only chrome is supported), then you can see gui.

 ### Console

 When you run a .bat file (Windows) or .command file (Mac), a screen like the following will be displayed and various data will be downloaded from the Internet at the initial start-up.
 Depending on your environment, it may take 1-2 minutes in many cases.